msychalice/leetcode/README.md

 ```

+## 1319.
+Number of Operations to Make Network Connected
+Union find.\
+circleCount represents the number of circle we find, which is the number of spare cables. \
+disjointSetCount represents the number of disjoint sets after running union find. \
+Therefore disjointSetCount-1 is the number of cables we need to use.

 ## 1351.
 Count Negative Numbers in a Sorted Matrix
 Use binary search on the first num of all rows.
 All the nums of the row that has a first negative num are negative.